sagemath/git-developer-guide/developer/trac.rst

 versions of Sage, you can use Sage to generate an upload an SSH key::

 	sage: dev.upload_ssh_key()
-	I will now upload your ssh key at `/home/user/.ssh/id_dsa.pub` to trac.
-This will enable access to the git repository there.
-Is this what you want?
+	The trac git server requires your SSH public key to be able to identify you.
+	Upload "/home/vbraun/.ssh/id_dsa.pub" to trac?
 [Yes/no] y
 	Trac username: user
 	Trac password:
 	Your key has been uploaded.